XiangGao1991/DSalary-Predictor/README.md

 # DSalary Predictor

 ## Description
-This project predicts salaries for data science roles using LinkedIn job postings.
-It provides personalized salary estimates by analyzing factors such as skills, work experience, geographical location, company size, and other relevant job properties.
+This project is designed to predict salaries for data science roles, utilizing Linkedin job postings as a primary data source.
+It enables users to obtain personalized salary estimates by entering specific details such as their skills, work experience, geographical location, company size, and other relevant information.

 ## Prerequisites
 - **Python 3**